hazrmard/EngineeringScienceBuilding/docs/3-cooling-tower.md

 Cooling towers are used to expel heat from warm water coming out of water-cooled condensers in chiller units.
 The water has absorbed heat from the chiller's refrigerant as it condenses.
 There are three ways to transfer heat out of water:

 1. **Dry cooling**: Heat transfer between water and ambient air through a surface for e.g. coils.
 Closed loop - no water lost.
+Conduction.

 2. **Wet cooling**: Evaporative cooling.
 Temperature may go below ambient temperature down to wet-bulb temperature.
 Open process e.g. pans/pools - water is lost through evaporation.